danielkorzekwa/tennis-player-compare/doc/glicko2_tennis_skills/glicko2_tennis_skills.md

 including creating leader boards of tennis players and predicting outcomes of tennis matches.
 However, there are some potential improvements that could be made, in order to increase general quality of this model.

 First, tennis matches are played at three major surfaces, HARD, GRASS and CLAY.
-Shall we create a single  model or maybe having a separate model for every surface is a better choice?.
+Shall we create a single  model or maybe having a separate model for every surface is a better choice?
 Glicko2 Tennis model assumes that all tennis matches are played in the same conditions and the only thing that varies is the performance of tennis players in a match.

-Secondly, Glicko2 is an online model [16](#references).
+Secondly, Glicko2 is an online model [17](#references).
 It maintains the current belief in tennis skills and updates it iteratively by processing results of tennis matches in a serial order.
 To understand, why this could be an issue, look at the following example.

 	Time T1: Player 1 (skill=100) wins against player 2 (skill=150)